runarorama/fpiscompanion/manuscript/notes.md

 The `List` monad can be seen as a theory about monoids.
 Specifically, the `_.flatten` (monadic `join`) and `List(_)` (monadic `unit`) functions witness that we can add and remove parentheses in a monoid expression.
 That is, the parenthesization of an expression like `1 + 2 + 3 + 4` doesn't matter.
 The monad associativity law means that we can remove parentheses in any order we like, and the identity law means we can add them wherever we want.

-See [Rúnar's article, "More on monoids and monads"](http://apocalisp.wordpress.com/2010/07/21/more-on-monoids-and-monads/) for more information about this connection.
+See [Rúnar's article, *More on monoids and monads*](http://apocalisp.wordpress.com/2010/07/21/more-on-monoids-and-monads/) for more information about this connection.

 #### Kleisli categories